 Roundtable dates and locations can be found on the calendar.

-The Cimarron Council maintains a service center and three properties.
+The Cimarron Council maintains a service center and two camping properties.
 The Council Office and Scout Shop is housed in the Walter P. Scheffe Service Center, located in Enid at 317 N. Grand Avenue.
-Sundance Scout Camp is located near Bison, Williams Scout Reservation near Cleo Springs and Will Rogers Scout Reservation near Cleveland.
+Camping properties include Williams Scout Reservation near Cleo Springs and Will Rogers Scout Reservation near Cleveland.

 Cimarron Council History